cnerg/cnerg.github.com/source/jobs/main.rst

 Fall 2014 Graduate Student Opportunities
 -----------------------------------------

-CNERG is NOT planning to add ANY new graduate students in the Fall 2014.
+CNERG is not currently planning to add any graduate students in 2014.
 Those with interest in future semesters may consider the general areas identified below.
 All of these tasks will require programming and software development and students with demonstrated experience with `Software Carpentry`_ skills will be preferred.
-Prospective students are encouraged to `apply for graduate study in our department
-<http://www.grad.wisc.edu/education/admissions/>`_ and draw specific attention
-to these topics, indiciating what unique knowledge or experiences they will bring to these tasks.
+Prospective students are encouraged to `apply for graduate study in our department <http://www.grad.wisc.edu/education/admissions/>`_ and draw specific attention to these topics, indiciating what unique knowledge or experiences they will bring to these tasks.

 PhD Topics
 ~~~~~~~~~~